Bugs, Beetles and Biocontrol

 BCCA @ the Monto Show

 BCCA's Katie Muller, Misty Neilson and Melinda Clarke, attended the local Monto Show on Saturday 22 April.
-The public were able to view our Greater Glider nesting boxes, constructed by the Monto Men's Shed, which have been installed on three properties which are known...
+We saw 43 interested individuals come through out stall.
+The public were able to view our Greater Glider nesting boxes, constructed by the Monto Men's Shed,...

 Parthenium biocontrol released in the Inland Burnett